-Nevertheless, using the industry wage profile as a proxy for productivity will incorporate potential measurement errors of the true magnitude of the firm incentive to dismiss older workers.
+potential measurement errors of the true magnitude of the firm incentive to dismiss older workers.
 To tackle this problem we add a person fixed-effect as an additional covariate in order to control for the individual productivity of a worker.
-These person fixed-effects are derived following Abowd et al. (1999) (AKM wage decomposition), where wages are decomposed into firm- and worker-specific components.
-Moreover, an instrumental variables strategy - discussed below - will also take care of measurement error problems arising from the use of the industry wage profile.
+These person fixed-effects are derived following Abowd et al. (1999) (AKM wage decomposition), where wages are decomposed into firm- and worker-specific components.9 Moreover, an instrumental variables strategy - discussed below - will also take care of measurement error problems arising from the use of the industry wage profile.

 Finally, our conceptual framework requires us to separate between the role of the firm in retirement decisions and individual's labor supply decision.
 As already pointed out, steeper wage gradients induce firms to lay off older workers earlier.
-The relationship between individual retirement incentives and the wage gradient may be ambiguous: on the one hand, steeper wage profiles increase the work incentives for workers, since their expected pension payments increase with higher wages at older age, on the other hand, individuals facing steeper wage profiles may also have a higher lifetime wealth, which induces those workers to retire earlier.
-It is conceptionally impossible to make a clear-cut test whether retirement is a firm's or a worker's decision.
-Nonetheless, we try
+The relationship between individual retirement incentives and the wage gradient may be ambiguous: on the one hand, steeper wage profiles increase the work incentives for workers, since their expected pension payments increase with higher wages at older age10, on the other hand, individuals facing steeper wage profiles may also have a higher lifetime wealth, which induces those workers to retire earlier.
+It is conceptionally impossible to make a clear-cut test whether retirement incentives and wealth effects as good as possible.
+We control for individual retirement incentives and wealth effects as good as possible.
+We control for the number of social security months worked and a person-specific wage fixed effect - both variables should approximate lifetime wealth rather well.
+Most importantly we include a pension accrual rate to control for social security incentives.
+These simulated accrual rates are the preferred measure for properly capturing financial retirement incentives; (see for example in Gruber et al. (2010))11 they calculate the marginal incentive for individuals to